-Rejuvenating Wrinkle Treatment with Botox and Dysport in Salt Lake City
+Rejuvenating Wrinkle Treatment with Dysport & Botox in Salt Lake City, UT

-Neurotoxins (products such as Botox®, Dysport®, and Xeomin®) are injectable medications prescribed to treat facial wrinkles and fine lines caused by a lifetime of facial expression.
+Neurotoxins (products such as Botox®, Dysport®, and Xeomin®) are non-surgical, injectable medications prescribed to treat facial wrinkles and fine lines caused by a lifetime of facial expression.
 Reducing wrinkles and fine lines helps to reduce the appearance of aging skin.
-When used in the face this results in the reduced appearance of wrinkles and fine lines setting back the clock.
-Botox or Dysport injections are FDA approved to be used on forehead lines, glabella lines (or the space in between the eyebrows) and the wrinkles around the eyes also known as crows feet.
+When used in the face, this results in the reduced appearance of wrinkles and fine lines setting back the clock.
+Botox or Dysport injections are FDA-approved to be used on forehead lines, glabella lines (or the space in between the eyebrows), and the wrinkles around the eyes also known as crow’s feet.

-This page offers a thorough background on Botox and Dysport injectables in Riverton and Salt Lake City.
+This page offers a thorough background on Botox and Dysport injectables in Riverton and Salt Lake City, UT.
 If you have any specific queries or concerns regarding the procedures, please contact us on 801-506-6344 or visit our contact form to arrange a consultation.

 What are Botox and Dyport and how do they Work?